-Teen Phenom Courtney Hadwin Stuns ‘AGT’ Judges With James Brown Classic ‘Papa’s Got a Brand New Bag’
+Teen Phenom Courtney Hadwin Stuns ‘AGT’ Judges With James Brown Classic ‘Papa’s Got A Brand New Bag’

 “I’ve done these shows a long time,” he said.
 “You always remember that one performance where you go, ‘That’s gonna make a difference,’ and that was one of those moments.”

-Hadwin’s performance is even more impressive in light of her experiences with judgement from her peers and her social anxiety.
+Hadwin’s performance is even more impressive in light of her experiences with judgment from her peers and her social anxiety.

 “People at school didn’t really get my music,” she said on America’s Got Talent.“Some would say I sang like a boy and that I was weird when I dance.”

-She recounted feeling pressure to change, but looked to her heroes like Janis Joplin to find the strength to stay true to herself and her style.
+She recounted feeling pressure to change but looked to her heroes like Janis Joplin to find the strength to stay true to herself and her style.

 Next week the @agt live shows start!
 Dreams do come true! pic.twitter.com/8Qw5sjk04i